kevinyswong/kevinyswong.github.io/index.md

   <br>

-  What makes us new arrivals think we can ascribe any purpose to the many creatures around us or even to ourselves?
-And against the billions of years of evolution, what is a momentary human joy or a little human anguish?
-Human desire knows no bounds, even venturing to seek purpose for itself when all it effects is self-flattery and delusion.
+  What convinces us new arrivals that we can ascribe any higher purpose to the many creatures around us or even to ourselves?
+We float in a tiny capsule amidst billions of years of evolution.
+Is the scope of our timespans and the joys within its frame not sufficient?
+Human desire knows no bounds, even venturing to seek purpose for itself when much of it effects only self-flattery.
 But let us follow these arguments and celebrate among the crowds with hurrah, fanfare, and confetti: it may well be true, according to some old book, that it was for us that dinosaur bones have waited beneath the earth for millions of years.

   <br>